 “Photography is not like painting,” Cartier-Bresson told The Washington Post in 1957.
 “There is a creative fraction of a second when you are taking a picture.
 Your eye must see a composition or an expression that life itself offers you, and you must know with intuition when to click the camera.
 That is the moment the photographer is creative. . . .
 The Moment!
 Once you miss it, it is gone forever.”⠀

 Wait for your own "Decisive Moment" and learn how to know it when you see it.
 How do you do this?
-By staying present: What is happening around you?
+By staying present.
+What is happening around you?
 What might happen in the next few moments?
-You can bet Sarah Carpenter was present and mindful when she captured this gorgeous moment here.
+You can bet Sarah Carpenter and Katie Devaney were present and mindful when they captured these gorgeous moments above.

-Had she not been present, could she still have got the shot?
+Had they not been present, could they still have gotten the shots?
 Perhaps.
 However, by staying present and mindful, you exponentially increase your chances of preserving your own once-in-a-lifetime moment on film.

 Contrast is all around us and is an essential part of photography.
 Some scenes have higher contrast than others, it all comes down to the time of day and location.
 Knowing your contrast ratio is crucial for determining the best shutter speed for a scene and your aesthetic.
 Don’t fret—they are quick and easy to measure!

-Now that you know the contrast ratio of your specific scene, you have a choice to make: Where you want the most information in your image—in the highlights or in the shadows?
-This will help you determine your shutter speed.
+Now that you know the contrast ratio of your specific scene, you have a choice to make: Where do you want the most information in your image: in the highlights or in the shadows?
+This will help you determine your shutter speed:

 Mason Neufeld loves her tripod.

 The best photographers know when they need to use tools, of any kind, and use them.
-Just like some middle schoolers forgo coats in the dead of winter to appear “cool,” we know some photographers who shy away from a tripod or monopod, worried these tools will cramp their style or (worse) hinder a client connection.
+Just like some middle schoolers forgo coats in the dead of winter to appear “cool,” we know some photographers shy away from a tripod or monopod—worried these tools will cramp their style or hinder their connection with clients.
 In reality, it’s quite the opposite!

 Very few photographers (read: cyborgs) can shoot handheld below a 1/60 shutter speed and still achieve a crisp image.
 And blurry images do not happy client connections make.

-Trust us—tripods, coupled with a quick-release L-Bracket—will not hamper your shoot or your connection with your clients.
+Trust us—tripods, coupled with a quick-release L-Bracket, will not hamper your shooting style or your connection with clients.
 Rather, they’ll allow you to shoot at slow shutter speeds long after the sun has set or capture darker scenes indoors crisply, using only window light.

 Monopods are a sweet deal, too, because they are relatively inexpensive and extremely lightweight.
 It’s super easy to clip them to your bag and haul them onsite.
 Pro tip: You can even find tripods with a built-in monopod (!) where one of the legs can detach.

 Both tripods and monopods can be the determining factor in reducing camera shake, avoiding blurry images and nailing your focus.
 So wear your coat and tell the other kids to buzz off.
-You’ll be cool because you’re prepared—for all shutter speeds—with your tripod or monopod and you'll capture gorgeous images for your clients sans blur.
+You’ll be cool because you’re prepared—for all lighting conditions—with your tripod or monopod.

 Really—and they photograph on film beautifully!